 Teeth that have been subjected to years of wear and tear can undermine your self-confidence and happiness, wreaking havoc on both your personal and professional life.
 Fortunately, you no longer have to deal with the unsightly appearance of your smile.
-Cosmetic dentistry can treat a wide range of dental problems, restoring your smile and enhancing your overall quality of life.
-Our cosmetic dentist, Dr. Shalman, offers exceptional patient-centered care and uses dental veneers to create perfect smiles.
+Cosmetic dentistry can treat many dental problems, restoring your smile and enhancing your overall quality of life.
+If you want “porcelain dental veneers near me,” contact Shalman Dentistry in Lower Manhattan.
+Dr. Shalman is among the top-rated cosmetic dentists in NYC, offers exceptional patient-centered care, and uses dental veneers to create perfect smiles.

 Highly experienced doctor Dr. Shalman has won respect and affection of many parents for his attention to detail and extensive knowledge in dental veneers using different material types and preparation designs.
 As a leading dentist and NYU College of Dentistry teacher, he is an expert in achieving the best porcelain veneers restorations and excellent aesthetics.

 A dental veneer is a thin porcelain or composite resin covering bound to the front of imperfect teeth to improve their appearance.
-The custom-made shells often play an integral role in a smile makeover.
+The custom-made shells often play an integral role in a smile makeover process.
 They’re also a more long-term solution to teeth discoloration than teeth whitening or other methods.

 When to Choose Dental Veneers and What Are the Alternatives?